Home / Grants Directory / Social Enterprise Grants

 Apply, Build Track Record, Expand

-Submit applications 2–3 days before deadlines.
+Submit applications 2–3 days before deadlines (not the day of — portal crashes are common).
 After approval, report on time, every time — late reporting is the fastest way to lose future funding.
 Once you have one successful grant with documented outcomes, your approval rates for subsequent programs improve dramatically.
-Most effective social enterprises manage 2–3 active grants simultaneously.
+Most effective social enterprises manage 2–3 active grants simultaneously — beyond that, administrative burden starts undermining program delivery.

 Frequently Asked Questions